19hours/sg-statutes/Acts/Securities and Futures Act.md

 but does not include —

-(i) the activities of a corporation which is a Depository as defined in Division 7A of Part IV of the Companies Act (Cap.
-50);
+(i) the activities of a corporation which is a Depository as defined in section 81SF;

+[Act 35 of 2014 wef 03/01/2016]

 (ii) the provision of services to a related corporation or connected person, so long as none of the securities is —